 NWPNET037 - Inspect Sewer or Stormwater Line (previously NPWNET016)

-CCTV Conduit Inspector training provides students with the knowledge and skills expected of a qualified CCTV operator or supervisor undertaking conduit inspections and reporting on the condition of conduits in Australia.
+Conduit Inspection and Reporting training provides students with the knowledge and skills expected of a qualified CCTV operator undertaking conduit inspections and reporting in Australia.

-A student will be fully exposed to the Conduit Inspection Reporting Code of Australia WSA05 given an introduction to conduit inspection software and shown how to perform a thorough CCTV conduit inspection and prepare associated conduit condition reports.
+A student will be fully exposed to the Conduit Inspection Reporting Code of Australia WSA05 given an introduction to conduit inspection software and shown how to perform a thorough CCTV conduit inspection.

 There are no unit of competency pre-requisites for this course however it is strongly recommended that candidates wishing to undertake this course should have a minimum of 3 months experience working under the supervision of a competent operator and have already undertaken a White Card GIT, Confined Space Entry and Traffic Control courses or plan to do so before undertaking CCTV conduit inspection training.